Ensembl/plant-scripts/pangenes/README.md

 ![Pipeline flowchart](pics/flow-get-pangenes.png)

-It can be run on a cluster both with options -m cluster (see more more about this below) and -m dryrun, if you prefer to paste your commands in batches directly.
+By defaults it performs the required tasks serially, but it can also run in parallel on a cluster both with options -m cluster (see more about this below) and -m dryrun, if you prefer to paste your commands in batches directly.

 The second block of the flow aligns genome sequences (in pairs A & B) and uses